Network

 3. Settings → General → VPN & Device Management → Activate the profile

-Alternative: use a DNS filtering app like AdGuard for iOS.
+Alternative: use a DNS filtering app like AdGuard for iOS if you explicitly want filtering too, not only a different resolver.

 Windows 11